How To Check The Status Of Your SBA Economic Injury Disaster Loan (EIDL) Application

 You can also access the SBA Assistant.
 This also requires the username and password used when applying for your loan.
 Through these portals, you can view information related to your application, including the application number, the current status, and the date that the status was last updated.

 You can also find out the status of your EIDL application by phone.
 You can use this method if you submitted your application online or by mail.
 Call 1-800-659-2955 (the SBA Disaster Assistance customer service center) and ask for Tier 2.
-These reps can answer questions the application process and your loan status.
+These reps can answer questions about the application process and your EIDL loan status.
 If you applied through the COVID-19 portal, the SBA will contact you, but you may be able to get answers by calling the toll-free number.

-If you mailed in your application, this is the best way to find out the status of your loan, as you won’t have a username and password to log onto the online portal.
+If you mailed in your application, this is the best way to find out your loan status, as you won’t have a username and password to log onto the online portal.
 On the plus side, this method allows you to talk to an SBA rep that will answer your questions, even if these go beyond finding out your loan status.
 On the other hand, though, you may be stuck waiting on hold, as other business owners are also inquiring about the EIDL program and loan statuses.

 What You’ll Need To Check Your EIDL Status

 If you call in, you won’t have a username or password, so you’ll need to provide additional information.
 If you applied online, have your application number ready.
 You may also need to verify additional information, such as the name of your business, federal tax ID, and/or your legal name.